openstates/openstates-core/README.md

 ## Usage

-Run ``pipenv run python ./demo.py nc`` (replacing nc with whichever state you're interested in working on)
+Run ``pipenv run python ./text_extract.py sample nc`` (replacing nc with whichever state you're interested in working on)

    *The first time this is run this will populate the directory ``raw/nc`` with sample files, should you ever need to regenerate those feel free to erase that directory & it will be recreated on the next run*